-Beginning on January 29, MassDOT will convene a series of six public meetings to present both the weMove Massachusetts report and the MassDOT Capital Investment Plan.
+In January and February of 2014, MassDOT convened a series of six public meetings to present both the weMove Massachusetts report and the MassDOT Capital Investment Plan.
+All comments that were received during the public comment period were addressed in the final version of the weMove Massachusetts report.

 Seven major components contributed to building weMove Massachusetts, and they are listed below.